 - 10 Looking for advice on a phone system?

 - 11 About in2tel

-When it comes to choosing a phone system for your business, there are several options in 2021.
-The most common question is whether to opt for a hosted PBX Solutions or an on-premise phone system.
+When it comes to choosing a phone system for your business, there are several options in 2022.
+The most common question is whether to opt for a hosted PBX solution or an on-premise phone system.

 Whichever solution you choose to go for, you will be using a PBX (Private Branch Exchange) and the difference between the two solutions, is where the PBX is situated.